 - Cut each pepper into 8 lengthwise strips and place them in a small glass or ceramic bowl.

 - Add the garlic and olive oil and let marinate for at least 1 hour at room temperature.
 You can also cover them tightly with plastic wrap and refrigerate them for up to 2 days.

 - When you are ready to serve, arrange the peppers on a platter and scatter the anchovy quarters on top.

 - Sprinkle with crushed red pepper flakes, if desired.

 - Serve with crusty bread.

-If you liked this post and recipe for roasted red bell peppers with anchovies out these links to more Weight Watchers friendly bell pepper recipes:
+If you liked this post and recipe for roasted red peppers with anchovies out these links to more Weight Watchers friendly bell pepper recipes:

 Skinny Pasta with sausage, peppers, onions, and mushrooms (Simple Nourished Living)

 Easy Italian Sausage and Peppers Recipes with Weight Watchers PointsPlus values (Simple Nourished Living)